 There are many advantages to filing a provisional patent application including:

-- Low cost (currently $65 for most small time inventors or $130 for most small companies)
+- Low cost (currently $75 for most inventors or $115 for most small companies)

 - Reduced paperwork and filing requirements compared to other types of patent applications